 But there are quite a few areas where a laptop wins too.
 Laptops have a larger screen which includes wider display areas.
 This makes it better for you if you are going to use it for long hours.

-You also don’t need to hold it the way you would have to hold an iPad.
+Comparing an iPad vs MacBook, you also don’t need to hold it the way you would have to hold an iPad.
 You can make an iPad stand but it’s not the same as having the benefit of a keyboard with a laptop.

 Laptops are also better if you are producing music or editing pictures or videos because of the bigger screen and better computing power.
 The same is even more true for gaming because a lot of games like PUBG cannot be played on an iPad.

 Laptops are also superior in terms of graphics and give you the option of an upgrade, which you will certainly benefit from if you intend to keep your device for more than two or three years. iPads don’t give you that choice.

 And finally, laptops come with more components like a better processor and more RAM for better performance, and a keyboard and trackpad, which make using it easy.
 They are also good for multitasking, unlike iPads.